mdbellott/nine9/README.md

 Some Details
 =============

-This version of the code is a currently unreleased version, in which the code has been updated to take advanage of Cocos2d v2.0 and above, along with enabling ARC.
+This version of the code is currently unreleased, in which the app has been updated to take advanage of Cocos2d v2.0 and above, along with enabling ARC.
 There remain some changes that still need to be made to be ready for iOS 7.

 Known Issues:
--In App Purchase (Ad Remover) seem to not be working correctly after the update to Cocos2D v2.x -GameCenter needs more testing.
+-In App Purchase (Ad Remover) seems to not be working correctly after the update to Cocos2D v2.x -GameCenter needs more testing.